memfault/interrupt/_drafts/unittests-cpputest.md

 Unit testing is a method of testing software where individual software components are isolated and tested for correctness.
-Ideally, these unit tests are able to cover most if not all of the code paths, argument types and bounds, and failure cases of the software under test.
+Ideally, these unit tests are able to cover most if not all of the code paths, argument bounds, and failure cases of the software under test.

 Through proper use of unit tests, and especially while using practices from Test Driven Development (TTD)[^0], the time it takes to **stabilize** embedded